-A joke or two about mental illness doesn’t trivialise the issue.
+.
+A joke about mental illness doesn’t trivialise the issue.
 It just makes it more approachable.

-The people at the Black Dog institute are smart.
+3. The people at the Black Dog are smart.
 They know education is good, but education plus empathy is better.
 That’s why their talks are given by people with lived experience.